 From there, plans go up in price, project support, and storage.
 The Business plan costs $29 per month, billed annually.
 It is, as you might expect, built for larger businesses.
 Beyond that, Enterprise plans are available for custom pricing by contacting Visme.

-Placeit is my #1 recommended alternative to Canva because it offers the most features and templates, at the lowest cost.
+Placeit is my #1 recommended alternative to Canva because it offers the most features, templates, commercial usage rights, and ability to copyright/trademark your design, at the lowest cost.

 There are plenty of design tools online that can replace Canva.
 Many of these alternatives opt to focus down on a specific part of Canva rather than replacing it entirely.
 Some others, such as Placeit, manage to include everything that is part of Canva and more.